-In our experiments we used an MEA acquisition system called MEA1060-INV-BC, produced by Multichannel Systems (MCS, Reutlingen, Germany).
-We combined this system with MEA dishes called 60-MEA-200/30-Ti produced by the same manufacturer.
+In our experiments we used a MEA1060-INV-BC acquisition system produced by Multichannel Systems (MCS, Reutlingen, Germany) [ref].
+We combined this system with 60-MEA-200/30-Ti MEA dishes produced by the same manufacturer.
 The characteristics of the MEA dishes and acquisition system that we present in the following are representative of other systems that are present on the market as well.

-Raw signals from up to 60 MEA electrodes are amplified by a 60-channel pre-amplifier and band-pass filtered.
+In the [blah blah] system, raw signals, typically comprising as many as 60 MEA electrodes, are amplified by a 60-channel pre-amplifier and band-pass filtered.
 The pre-amplifier gain is generally set to 1200 V/V while its bandwidth ranges between 10 Hz and 3 KHz.
-The MEA dish is placed directly into the MEA preamplifier with blanking circuit (MEA1060-BC-PA).
-Contact pins are embedded in the amplifier lid are and are directly in contact with the MEA contact pads.
+The MEA dish is placed directly into the MEA preamplifier with a? blanking circuit (MEA1060-BC-PA).
+Contact pins are embedded in the amplifier lid are directly in contact with the MEA contact pads.
 Positioning the pre-amplifier close to the recording sites (electrodes) is important to keep the signal-to-noise-ratio of the system as high as possible.
-The amplifier is connected to the data acquisition computer via a single standard 68-pin MCS scable.
-The analog output signals of the MEA amplifier are then acquired and digitized by a dedicated A/D card, called MC_Card ( see Figure 2.4, MEA-System) or an USB based data acquisition device (USB-MEA-System) or even a custom data acquisition system.
+The amplifier is connected to the data acquisition computer via a single standard 68-pin MCS cable.
+The analog output signals of the MEA amplifier are then acquired and digitized by a dedicated A/D card, referred to as the MC_Card, as shown in Figure 2.4.Alternately, a USB based data acquisition device (USB-MEA-System) or a custom data acquisition system can be used.
 The MC_Card and the acquisition software are also responsible for controlling the MEA stimulus generator (STG-1002), which is a configurable 2-channel pulse generator.
-The block diagram of the complete system is shown in Figure 2.4
+A block diagram of the complete system is shown in Figure 2.4.